jpfaffenzeller/apigatewayJsonTraceFormatter/README.md

 ## Additional Notes

-- Just tested with Firefox but it should work other browsers
+- Just tested with Firefox but it should work with other browsers
 - Most use case has been tested, but might be not all.